Last updated 1/6/2020

 After Iota hit, our partners were on the ground quickly, determining the most dire needs of their communities.
 Just a week after Iota made landfall, one of our partners is responding to the needs of Indigenous communities on the Northern Caribbean coast of Nicaragua by using existing funds from an AJWS grant for Eta response to provide food rations, housing materials, seeds for replanting crops destroyed by the storm and first aid kits for community midwives who are caring for those who have been injured.
 Other partners are providing kits that include masks, soap and hand sanitizer to people in shelters and communities.

-We expect to make multiple additional grants in the coming days to support communities most affected by Tropical Storm Eta and Hurricane Iota.
+We expect to make multiple additional grants to support communities most affected by Hurricane Eta and Hurricane Iota.

 AJWS’s deep, longstanding partnership with our grantees around the world is the key to our effective humanitarian response work.
 Just like in past crises, we are listening to our grantees as they continue to assess the needs of their communities, and we’re sending immediate support that responds to the specific needs on the ground as these crises evolve.